Unsupervised Speech Enhancement using Dynamical Variational Auto-Encoders: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{peech} enhancement is a classical and fundamental problem in speech processing \cite{benesty2006speech, loizou2013speech}, which aims to recover the clean speech signal from a noisy recording.
-The noise characteristics (type, power) can vary widely and therefore have a strong impact on the overall performance.
 Classical signal-processing-based solutions include spectral subtraction \cite{boll1979suppression} and Wiener filtering \cite{lim1979enhancement} (which use noise and clean speech power spectral density estimates obtained from the noisy signal), and the short-time spectral amplitude estimator \cite{ephraim1984speech}.

 Recently, the advances in deep learning (DL) have opened new possibilities to tackle this task.
-Speech enhancement has been widely studied as a regression problem in the time-frequency (TF) domain where a deep neural network (DNN) is trained to map an input noisy speech signal into an output clean speech signal or into a denoising TF mask that is applied on the noisy signal (see a review in \cite{wang2018supervised}).
-In this approach, model training is typically done in a \textit{supervised} manner, i.e., with noisy and clean versions of the same speech signal.
-With a large amount of training data, DNNs can efficiently learn the denoising mapping \cite{lu2013speech, wang2018supervised}.
-More recent works have considered the denoising directly in the time domain instead of the TF domain~\cite{fu2017raw} or leveraging generative adversarial networks (GANs) \cite{pascual2017segan,fu2019metricgan,fu2021metricgan+}.
-However, supervised methods, whether they work in the TF domain or in the time domain, tend to have difficulties for generalizing to noise types and acoustic conditions that were not seen during training.
+The most widely studied approach to DL-based speech enhancement is that of a regression problem in the time-frequency (TF) domain where a deep neural network (DNN) is trained to map an input noisy speech signal into an output clean speech signal or into a denoising TF mask that is applied on the noisy signal (see a review in \cite{wang2018supervised}).
+We can refer to this general approach as a noisy-to-clean mapping (N2C).
+Recent works have considered N2C directly in the time domain instead of the TF domain \cite{fu2017raw} or leveraging generative adversarial networks (GANs) \cite{pascual2017segan,fu2019metricgan,fu2021metricgan+}.